 Oahu vs. Maui: The Accessibility and Transportation

 Most flights to Hawaii fly into the Honolulu International Airport on Oahu.
 While there are a few flights that fly directly into Kahului from the U.S. mainland, they are quite rare.
-So if you’re headed to Maui, you’ll most likely end up in the Oahu airport during your layover anyways.
+So if you’re headed to Maui, you’ll most likely end up having a layover in the Oahu airport before taking a Hawaiian Airlines, Mokulele Airlines, or Southwest Airlines flight to Maui.
 That also means that your flights to Maui will also likely be more expensive than ones to Oahu.

 However, if you choose to rent a car, you should know that Oahu’s traffic is horrendous.
 It’s been compared to the traffic in Los Angeles on multiple occasions, and, as someone who’s experienced the traffic in both places, I can undoubtedly say that Oahu’s traffic is worse.
 Basically, try to avoid going on H-1 (one of our highways) going West at 5 p.m.
 (For those of you thinking about staying in Ko Olina, that tip is for you.)